Tarija, Bolivia Guide

 Day Trips

 Bermejo, a border town with Argentina, offers a glimpse into a different pace of life.
-Explore the local markets brimming with goods from both countries, sample regional cuisine, and enjoy the relaxed atmosphere.
-The Rio Bermejo itself provides opportunities for fishing and boat trips.
+Explore the local markets, sample regional cuisine, and perhaps even take a short trip across the border.
+The Rio Bermejo itself is a focal point, offering opportunities for fishing and enjoying the riverside scenery.
 It's a great place to experience the cultural exchange between Bolivia and Argentina.

-Approximately 2 hours by bus from Tarija Bermejo
+Approximately 30-45 minutes by bus or taxi from Tarija.
+Bermejo

 Travel Time